top of page

 Without a flicker of hesitation, Hoche charged.

-She gasped, thrusting out a hand, ready to blast him back with raw force—
+She gasped, thrusting out a hand, ready to blast him with raw force—

 —but stopped.